keyreply/ppp-academy/workers/api/src/services/RAG_DOCUMENTATION.md

 ## Overview

-The RAG system for PPP Academy enables semantic search and AI-powered question answering over uploaded documents.
+The RAG system for KeyReply Kira enables semantic search and AI-powered question answering over uploaded documents.
 It uses Cloudflare's Workers AI for embeddings and text generation, Vectorize for vector storage, R2 for file storage, and D1 for metadata.

 ## Architecture